Best Guitar Audio Interfaces 2024: Great Guitar Recording Options For A Range Of Budgets

 Avoid unless you primarily play on your own

 Enter most home studios – or even professional studios, for that matter – and it’s highly likely you’ll spot one of these little red boxes.
-The Focusrite Scarlett Solo’s sky-high popularity owes to its alluringly compact form factor and easy-to-understand user interface, as well as its pristine audio clarity despite an uber-affordable price tag.
+The Focusrite Scarlett Solo’s sky-high popularity owes much to its alluringly compact form factor and easy-to-understand user interface, as well as its pristine audio clarity, despite an uber-affordable price tag.

 The Scarlett Solo is the definition of no-frills minimalism, with single XLR and ¼” TRS inputs allowing for simultaneous guitar and vocal recording – perfect for any singer-songwriter – while a direct monitor switch allows you to monitor your recordings with next to no latency.